huberfe/huberfe.github.io/index.md

 I also enjoy noncommutative algebra, including [tensor polynomial identities](https://arxiv.org/abs/2011.04362) and [matrix inequalities](https://arxiv.org/abs/2002.12887).

+## PhD/Postdoc projects

+_I am hiring!_ I am looking for PhD and Postdoc students to work with me on mathematical optimization for quantum information & computation, quantum error correction, and quantum correlations.
+More information at https://quantique.labri.fr/.
+If interested, send me your application (CV, transcript of records, MSc or PhD Thesis, for postdocs ideally a research plan).

 ## Team

 - Moises Bermejo Moran (PhD student)